ddos-clearing-house/testbed/README.md

-#### Notice: this repository is currently used for the virtual pilot of the DDoS Clearing House.
-To read about the DDoS Clearing House itself, read [this readme](README-about-DDOS-CH.md).
+# DDoS Clearing House distributed testbed

-# DDoS Clearing House virtual pilot
+This project contains the setup for a simulated pilot between the hosting partners of a DDoS Clearing House. \

-This project contains the setup for a simulated pilot between the hosting partners of a DDoS Clearing House.
+For this purpose we have developed a testbed on which we can pilot the Clearing House

 ### [Dashboard](/dashboard)